Middlesbrough College: Merger and move to new site

 Middlesbrough College merged with Teesside Tertiary College on 1 August 2002, with it now being spread over four sites.
 Since 2001, these colleges had been funded by the Learning and Skills Council for England.
 Once the merger was complete, planning began for the relocation to a single site at Middlehaven in central Middlesbrough.
 Building work for the new college building at Middlehaven began in early 2007.
 In September 2008, the four separate sites were eventually consolidated onto a single site with the opening of the new £68 million Middlesbrough college building.
 The Middlehaven site was officially opened on 12 February 2009 by Prince Andrew, Duke of York, although the plaque marking the opening was removed in January 2022.

 The Middlehaven site has since grown with the opening of new college buildings adjacent to the main building.
 MC6 & MC SPORT (a sixth form centre & sports academy) opened in October 2012, and MC STEM (science, technology, engineering & maths) was officially opened by Professor Brian Cox in November 2015.
+In April 2022, MC Digital was opened, housing new labs for games development, video editing, computing, and other tech based pathways.
+Part of the MC STEM building is now the base for many of the Higher Education courses offered under University Centre Middlesbrough.
+The college has gone through further development in 2024 with TTE Technical Centre building being opened ready for courses starting in 2024/25, and a new, state-of-the-art healthcare ward being opened by Dr Ranj Singh in June.